 Additional Materials: Instructor will provide additional materials from a variety of sources including current event articles.

-Course Structure: The course consists of videos, readings, assignments, and tests.
-All materials, including the required textbook, are available on Blackboard or in class.
+Course Structure: This online course will include videos, PowerPoints, readings, quizzes, and tests.
+All materials, including the class required textbook, may be found on or accessed via Blackboard.